 6. Once the Summer Program begins, do I have to remain on campus during the weekends?

 While we cannot require that you remain on campus, we do strongly recommend it.
-Weekend activities have been planned by the RA staff, possibly a trip to the Erie SeaWolves baseball game and other similar activities.
-In the past our students have become a support group for each other because of the time they have spent getting to know each other.
+Weekend activities have been planned by the staff to different places of interest around Erie.